-- The course includes a college-level U.S. history textbook, diverse primary sources, and multiple secondary sources written by historians or scholars interpreting the past.
+- The teacher and students have access to a college-level U.S. history textbook, diverse primary sources, and multiple secondary sources written by historians or scholars interpreting the past.

 AP U.S. History resource requirements:

-- The school ensures that each student has a college-level U.S. history textbook (supplemented when necessary to meet the curricular requirements) for individual use inside and outside of the classroom.
+- The school ensures that each student has a college-level U.S. history textbook (in print or electronic format) published within the last 10 years for individual use inside and outside of the classroom.
+The textbook is supplemented when necessary to meet the curricular requirements.

 - The school ensures that each student has copies of primary sources and other instructional materials used in the course for individual use inside and outside of the classroom.

-- The school ensures that each student has access to support materials for the AP U.S. History course, including scholarly, college-level works that correspond with course topics; writings by major U.S. history authors; as well as standard reference works such as encyclopedias, atlases, collections of historical documents, and statistical compendiums, either in a school or public library or via the internet.
+- The school ensures that each student has access to support materials for the U.S. history course, including scholarly, college-level works that correspond with course topics; writings by major history authors; as well as standard reference works such as encyclopedias, atlases, collections of historical documents, and statistical compendiums, either in a school or public library or via the internet.

-The list below represents examples of textbooks that meet the curricular requirements of AP U.S. History and have met or exceed the required alignment to the learning objectives and skills in the course curriculum framework.
-The list below is not exhaustive and the texts listed should not be regarded as endorsed, authorized, recommended, or approved by the College Board.
+The list below represents examples of textbooks that meet the curricular requirements of AP U.S. History.
+The list is not exhaustive and the texts listed should not be regarded as endorsed, authorized, recommended, or approved by College Board.
 Not using a book from this list does not mean that a course will not receive authorization.
-Syllabi submitted as part of the AP Course Audit process will be evaluated holistically, with textbooks considered along with supplementary, supporting resources to confirm that the course as a whole provides students with the content delineated in the curricular requirements of the AP Course Audit.
+Syllabi submitted as part of the AP Course Audit process will be evaluated holistically, with textbooks considered along with supplementary resources to confirm that the course as a whole provides students with the content delineated in the curricular requirements of the AP Course Audit.

 - Berkin, Carol, Christopher L. Miller, Robert W. Cherny, and James L. Gormly.
 Making America: A History of the United States.
 7th edition.
-National Geographic Learning/Cengage Learning.
+National Geographic Learning/Cengage Learning, 2015.

 - Brinkley, Alan.
 American History: Connecting with the Past, Updated AP Edition.
 15th edition.
-McGraw-Hill Education
+McGraw-Hill Education, 2014.

 - Henretta, James A., Eric Hinderaker, Rebecca Edwards, and Robert O. Self.
 America’s History, For the AP® Course.
 8th edition.
-Bedford/St. Martin’s.
+Bedford/St. Martin’s, 2014.

 - Kennedy, David M., and Lizabeth Cohen.
 The American Pageant.
-16th edition.
-National Geographic Learning/Cengage Learning.
+17th edition.
+National Geographic Learning/Cengage Learning, 2019.

 - Oakes, James, Michael McGerr, Jan Ellen Lewis, Nick Cullather, Jeanne Boydston, Mark Summers, Camilla Townsend, and Karen Dunak.
 Of the People: A History of the United States.
 3rd edition.
-Perfection Learning, Oxford University Press.
+Oxford University Press, 2015.